Year: 1987

 Read the complete plot breakdown of Walker (1987), including all key story events, major twists, and the ending explained in detail.
 Discover what really happened—and what it all means.

-In 1853, soldier-of-fortune William Walker flees Mexico, after a failed attempt to incite an armed insurrection.
-He is placed on trial by US official for breaking the Neutrality Act, but wins an acquittal after giving a rousing speech to the jury.
-Walker has plans to settle down and start a newspaper, however, his fiancée Ellen Martin dies of cholera.
-Afterwards, American multimillionaire Cornelius Vanderbilt offers a job to Walker to bring stability to Nicaragua by assisting the Democratic Party in its civil war against the Legitimists.
-Doing so would secure Vanderbilt’s rights over an overland shipping route between the Atlantic Ocean and the Pacific Ocean.
-Walker, who is a firm believer in Manifest Destiny, accepts and hires 60 mercenaries to join him on his mission.
+Walker plans to settle down and start a newspaper, but his fiancée Ellen Martin dies of cholera.
+Soon after, American magnate Cornelius Vanderbilt offers him a mission: to bring stability to Nicaragua by aiding the Democratic Party in its civil war against the Legitimists, a move that would secure Vanderbilt’s rights to the critical overland shipping route.
+He accepts and gathers 60 mercenaries to join the effort.

 Don't stop at just watching — explore Walker in full detail.
 From the complete plot summary and scene-by-scene timeline to character breakdowns, thematic analysis, and a deep dive into the ending — every page helps you truly understand what Walker is all about.
 Plus, discover what's next after the movie.